krokedil/klarna-payments-for-woocommerce/readme.txt

 2. Express checkout

 == Changelog ==
+= 2025.04.01    - version 4.1.0 =
+* Feature       - Added the 'kp_get_customer_type' filter for modifying the customer type.
+* Feature       - Added the Klarna interoperability token.
+* Fix           - Added a control to check whether the checkout should be reloaded.
+This should address the issue where if placing orders without an account is disabled caused a checkout error.
+* Tweak         - Updated the platform plugin data.

 = 2025.03.14    - version 4.0.3 =
 * Fix           - Limit the max size of a log message from the frontend to 1000 characters to prevent large logs from being created.